arcadia-unity/Arcadia/USAGE.md

 5. In the REPL, require the namespace and use `arcadia.core` (e.g. `(require 'game.core) (use 'arcadia.core)`)
 6. In the REPL, attach the var refering to the function to a GameObject as a hook (e.g. `(hook+ (object-named "Main Camera") :update #'game.core/rotate)`)
 7. Save the scene
-8. At play time, the GameObject will `require` the namespace associated with the var and lookup the function so that it can be invoked whenever unity sends its message
+8. The GameObject will `require` the namespace associated with the var and lookup the function so that it can be invoked whenever unity sends its message.
+Hooks require the namespace of their associated vars once, either when their message is first called or on `Awake`, whichever comes first.

 #### State
 *This part of Arcadia is under active development.
 We're documenting the parts that are most settled, but expect changes.*